zjrohrbach/markdown-wkshts/Physics-Agenda.md

 **If absent:**

  1. Try the [Review Practice Problems][probs].
 Watch [this video][vid] to help you out.  (*video will be posted after 3rd period*)
  2. Click through the questions on [Circular Motion Jeopardy][jeopardy].
-You can set it to "
+You can set it to "*no teams*" and then click through the questions.
+The answers are revealed if you press the spacebar.
+If you have questions, please message me.

 Homework
 -------------